HOGENT-MLOps/mlops-labs/assignments/01-docker.md

 vagrant up dockerlab
 ```

+> If you're have issues with Vagrant, you may use Docker on your local machine.
+In that case, you don't need the VM we're using in this lab assignment.
+You can simply destroy it using `vagrant destroy -f`.
+> Make sure to start Portainer yourself then!

 ## 1.2 Configure Portainer

 It's possible to manage Docker containers using the command line, but it's sometimes easier to quickly use a graphical user interface.
 For this lab assignment, we'll be using [Portainer](https://www.portainer.io/), a web-based GUI for managing Docker containers.